Centers of Distinction

 - editing and publishing a professional literary journal, while becoming a campus leader in a service partnership within our community.

 Hiram College believes passionately in the tradition of liberal arts education.
 At the same time, Hiram believes students in today’s increasingly competitive world also need skills that lead directly to success in their chosen professions and personal development.
+The Entrepreneurship minor supports students in their pursuit of a new business or cause by providing mentoring, financial support, and relevant coursework to get them on their path to success.

 The Center for Literature and Medicine is the home of a distinctive interdisciplinary program that serves undergraduates, health care professionals, and the wider community.